Two beavers named Jose and Justin can be found along the Bronx River in NYC, reflecting a thriving natural environment in an unexpected area.More

 Oysters, which New Yorkers have historically decimated, are one of NYC Harbor’s best shots at clean water, as well as one of its best chances at protection.More

 The most unlikely attraction at Brooklyn’s Green-Wood Cemetery is the group of loud, colorful, possibly illegal immigrants: the monk parrots of Argentina.More

 This townhouse is not what it seems to be...

 Brooklyn Heights is probably best known for its charming, tree-lined streets filled with 19th century mansions and churches.
 But the bucolic neighborhood boasts more than just cobblestone lanes and scenic views of Lower Manhattan.
 Being one of the oldest neighborhoods in New York …More

-Last night, the latest Blueprint video from NYCmedia about the transformation of The High Line premiered.
-Before the full episode is available for streaming, here’s a reminder of where we’ve come since the High Line was constructed in 1934.More
+The Blueprint video from NYCmedia about the transformation of The High Line in NYC’s Chelsea and a history of The High Line since it was constructed in 1934.More